-The parks in and around our nation's capital hold the archeological remains of more than 13,000 years of human history.
+The parks in and around our nation's capital hold the archeological remains of more than 13,000 years of human history in the Mid-Atlantic.
 These include prehistoric workshops, quarries, campsites, and villages; historic plantations, houses, kilns, mills, forges, foundries, and canals; and Civil War battlefields, fortifications, and campgrounds.
 The Regional Archeology Program (RAP) studies and preserves park archeological sites and collections.
-The RAP's activities include locating new archeological sites; evaluating the significance of sites for possible nomination to the National Register of Historic Places; processing, cataloging, analyzing, and caring for archeological collections; fostering volunteer work and public education; and protecting and preserving archeology tunder federal historic preservation laws.
+The RAP's activities include locating new archeological sites; evaluating the significance of sites for possible nomination to the National Register of Historic Places; processing, cataloging, analyzing, and caring for archeological collections; fostering volunteer work and public education; and protecting and preserving archeology under federal historic preservation laws.

-Please contact Marian Creveling, Archeologist, for more information.
+Please contact Joshua Torres, for more information.
 If you need assistance from Resource Stewardship and Science (RESS), you may submit a Solution for Technical Assistance Requests (STAR) request online (NPS Only).